Step 4: Full View

 Should Engineer Intern A report the current bridge defect together with the full five-year history of the inspector's non-reporting, or withhold the historical pattern and report only the current defect finding?

-Report Defect And Complete Inspector History Board's choice Report to Engineer B both the current bridge defect and the complete five-year pattern of the inspector's non-reporting, transmitting all relevant reports, photographs, and the visibly obvious nature of the missed defect across every annual cycle.
+O1 Report to Engineer B both the current bridge defect and the complete five-year pattern of the inspector's non-reporting, transmitting all relevant reports, photographs, and the visibly obvious nature of the missed defect across every annual cycle.
 This gives Engineer B the full factual record needed to exercise responsible charge and assess systemic failure.
+Board's choice

 The Complete and Unfiltered Upward Reporting Obligation requires Engineer Intern A to transmit all material facts, including the historical pattern, to Engineer B without intern-level filtering, because Engineer B cannot exercise responsible charge on incomplete information.
 The Intern Epistemic Humility principle reinforces rather than conflicts with this obligation: precisely because Engineer Intern A lacks the authority to assess the significance of the five-year pattern, the intern must transmit all discovered facts and defer the materiality determination to Engineer B. The Public Welfare Paramount obligation and the prohibition on material omissions under Section III.3.a apply regardless of licensure status.
 The competing warrant, that the intern's unlicensed status or good-faith belief that the historical pattern was not material could excuse the omission, is rebutted by the principle that interns are not authorized to make independent materiality determinations, and that a good-faith error in the direction of under-disclosure is not excused when the information is plainly safety-relevant.